ManishGihub/Simple_quiz_application/README.md

-# Interactive_quiz_application
+# Simple_quiz_application
-This is an Simple Quiz Application build using HTML, CSS, Bootstrap and JavaScript.
+This Simple Quiz Application is built using HTML, CSS, Bootstrap, and JavaScript.